 - Help younger siblings with their coats and shoes when going out

-and of course, kids can help wrap others’ presents, write and deliver cards, decorate the tree and help make mince pies.
+and at times like Christmas, birthdays or other celebrations, kids can help wrap others’ presents, write and deliver cards, decorate the tree and help make mince pies.

 None of this is rocket science but my point is that we don’t always have to do it on our own when there are probably two or three other ‘helpers’.

-Yes, you may have to incentivise (bribe) them somehow but better that than work yourself into a complete state of festering resentment.
+Yes, you may dislike having to incentivise (bribe) them somehow but better that than work yourself into a complete state of festering resentment.

 You’ll be teaching them useful life skills that they can take with them when they leave home – although Caitlin and Ieuan say they have no intention of going anywhere until they are at least 30.

-By that time I’ll have trained them to polish my zimmer frame, pimp my wheelchair and recharge my mobility scooter as well as cook a four course meal.
+By that time I’ll have trained them to polish my zimmer frame, pimp my wheelchair and recharge my ewheels scooter as well as cook a four-course meal.

-Do you get your kids to help around the house at Christmas?
+Do you get your kids to help around the house?